 In fact, much of what’s marketed as “molly” is actually unknown synthetic compounds that skirt U.S. laws by altering the molecular makeup of already illegal substances.

-Though some of what’s sold as “molly” is smuggled in from Canada or Mexico or made in the states, a vast majority the drug supply comes from underground labs in China that sell their compounds online.
+Some of what’s sold as “molly” is smuggled in from Canada or Mexico or made in the states.
+The vast majority of the drug supply comes from underground labs in China that sell their compounds online.

-The pop culture acceptance and promotion of MDMA in music and film, it’s reputation as a party drug, has created a dangerous demand, which generally results in users consuming less than pure MDMA.
+The pop culture acceptance and promotion of MDMA in music and film.
+It’s reputation as a party drug has created a dangerous demand.

-Even test centers, which are more and more common at music festivals, cannot identify bulking agents, such as lactose, or other drugs that MDMA might be cut with.
+- Even test centers, which are more and more common at music festivals, cannot identify bulking agents, such as lactose.

 They can only inform users as to whether the MDMA is pure or not.
-It’s then up to the individual whether to take the drug or not.
+It’s then up to the individual whether to take the drug.